jundalisay/superb/content/en/research/sarkar/farming/section-1/spices.md

 ## Cardamon (Ellaichi)

-There are many varieties of cardamom, such as aromatic cardamon (choto ellaichi or moranga elach), large cardamon (boro elach), true cardamon (eláchi), etc.
+There are many varieties of cardamom, such as:
+- aromatic cardamon (choto ellaichi or moranga elach)
+- large cardamon (boro elach)
+- true cardamon (eláchi)
+- etc.

 This sweet spice is often used in preparing confectionery.

 ## Cinnamon (Darucini)

 Cinnamon is a sweet spice with medicinal value which is often ground and used as a powder and can also be used to make essential oil.

-- Cumin (Mongrela, Kala Jiira)
+## Cumin (Mongrela, Kala Jiira)

 Cumin is a common savoury spice which is usually ground into a powder and used directly in cooking.
 Cumin can be grown with potato as a blended crop in the irrigation furrow of a field.